KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/managing-text-lists/managing-text-lists.md

     ![Initial query results grouping customer email addresses by level of education](images/3038282318.png)

 Next, we need to group the email addresses by each attribute value of our Education column.
-The LISTAGG function will do this for us.
+The `LISTAGG` function will do this for us.
 It will take the email address in each row and concatenate it into a string in a similar way to the PIVOT function we used in the previous section.
-Now as it build the string of email addresses, we might end up with too many values for a specific level of education....
+Now as it builds the string of email addresses, we might end up with too many values for a specific level of education.

 3. Try running the following query: